 The resort offers three mountains to suit all levels of skiers and snowboarders with over 5,512 acres to enjoy, 4,350 vertical feet of fun, 220 trails, 400 inches of snow annually, Big Sky is home to the greatest slopes in Montana.
 Lone Mountain is perhaps the most famous and at over 11,000 feet has enough variety for all.
 Andesite Mountain suits the intermediates while Flat Iron Mountain arguably has more diversity than Lone Mountain; the backcountry skiing is particularly good at Big Sky.
 The terrain park has all the usual suspects: boxes, rails, ramps and slides for all enthusiasts as well as those starting out.

-The après ski atmosphere in Big Sky, though not the the wild party many other ski resorts offer, does have a few pubs and bars that stay open, and holidaymakers will not be disappointed.
-Chet's Bar has some great happy hour specials, while the Carabiner Lounge is a quieter venue worth relaxing with a good drink.
-Some other venues include Black Bear Bar and Grill, Bugaboo Café and the Alpine Lounge.
+The après ski atmosphere in Big Sky, though not the the wild party many other ski resorts offer, does have a few pubs and bars that stay open; the nightlife only really picks up from Thursday to Saturday, however.
+Scissorbills has some great happy hour specials, while the Carabiner Lounge is a quieter venue worth relaxing with a good drink.
+Some other venues include Whiskey Jack's, Bugaboo Café and the Lone Peak Brewery.
 Big Sky has fireworks displays every Saturday evening in season starting from Christmas.

 Taking a break from the skiing and snowboarding, one can try tubing, sleigh rides, ice skating or snowshoeing.
 Even horse riding and fly fishing, for which Montana is especially famous, remain popular in the winter.
 During the summer months holidaymakers can enjoy golf, tennis, hiking, mountain biking and whitewater rafting.
 And if all this activity is too much, there are plenty of spas to relax in.